munober/munober.github.io/docs/reading.markdown

 3. Why Nations Fail [Daron Acemoglu, James A. Robinson]
 4. The Monk and the Riddle [Randy Komisar]
 5. The Velvet Rope Economey [Nelson Schwartz]
+6. How to Avoid a Climate Disaster [Bill Gates]

 **2020**